fcatho/qwerty/cpp/waes/README.md

 * Add some other algorithms as L1, L2 norms.
 * Add support for file reading, instead of just strings
 * Expand bitwise operation to 32/64bit words.
 In this case, a lookup table may be a memory limitation.
+* New classes to use a configuration file to read what type of distance will be used
+* Some distance algorithms that not limit equal size inputs